AlloyTeam/sodajs/README.md

 </html>
 ```
 ##Why we use <? ?> for the start and end tag instead of <% %>?
-Cause the content between the <? ?> tag will be parsed as comment in Chrome and IE, our template will not display directly in the browser. on the contrary, the content between the <% %> will display in the browser.
+Cause the content between the <? ?> tag will be parsed as comment in Chrome and IE, our template will not display directly in the browser.
+On the contrary, the content between the <% %> will display in the browser.
 It's not what we want.